Pucca Qila Operation: Massacre

 On May 27, 10 o'clock, a rally of Muhajir women and children started marching from Latifabad to demand the restoration of water supply in Pucca Qila and lift of the 300 hour long siege.
 The procession, when challenged to stop, dared the police to open fire, because they were carrying the Quran on their heads.
 The police opened fire, causing a stampede, with the Muhajir women and children rushing into the Abdul Wahab Shah Jilani Shrine for shelter.
-Twenty-four ambulances arrived and carried off the dead and the wounded to nearby hospitals, first to Bhitai Hospital-which had only one operation theatre, so that the surgeons were obliged to operate in the corridors and then move the victims to the St. Elizabeth and Mohammadi hospitals.
+Twenty-four ambulances arrived and carried off the dead and the wounded to nearby hospitals, first to Bhittai Hospital-which had only one operation theatre, so that the surgeons were obliged to operate in the corridors and then move the victims to the St. Elizabeth and Mohammadi hospitals.
 The massacre and siege ended when Pakistan Army moved into Hyderabad and dismissed the PPP-led government.

 Aftermath

 Protests

-Protests broke out after the massacre where slogans of death were chanted to the administration, the President (Ghulam Ishq Khan), Prime Minister (Benazir Bhutto), and the police (Sindh Police).
+Protests broke out after the massacre where slogans of death were chanted to the administration, the President Ghulam Ishq Khan, Prime Minister Benazir Bhutto, and the Sindh Police.

-Ouster of Benezir Bhutto
+Ousting of Benazir Bhutto

 The massacre resulted in a rift between Prime Minister Benazir Bhutto, Chief of Army Staff Mirza Aslam Beg and MQM leader Altaf Hussain, which resulted in President Ghulam Ishaq Khan and General Mirza Aslam Beg dismissing Bhutto from office.

 Legacy

-On 27 May 2017, the 27th anniversary of Pucca Qila, MQM's Pakistan faction demanded an independent inquiry into the 1990 Hyderabad Pucca Qila tragedy.
+On 27 May 2017, the 27th anniversary of Pucca Qila, MQM's official Pakistan faction demanded an independent inquiry into the 1990 Hyderabad Pucca Qila tragedy.